vladimir-aubrecht/BelimoCRAB1P/README.md

 - ~13V DC -> 5V DC Step down Convertor.
 I used [Mini-360 step down MP1484](https://www.laskakit.cz/mini-360-step-down-menic-mp1484--nastavitelny/). <br/>:warning: Don't forget to set the resistance properly before connecting it to MCU, otherwise you'll burn it.
 - [470 uF capacitor](https://dratek.cz/arduino/7826-kondenzator-470uf-50v.html).
 Used for voltage stabilization as my MCU was too sensitive.
 - [Single channel relay](https://dratek.cz/arduino/886-arduino-rele-5v-1-kanal.html).
 Used to switch the button.
+- 3x 2 KOhm resistor & 3x 10 KOhm resistor.
+Those are used to pull down the LEDs and divide the voltage as voltage is too high to read it directly on analog input.

 ## Wiring